Geodesics of Quantum Feature Maps on the Space of Quantum Operators

-To illustrate the technique, we sample from the Poincar\'e half-plane model, see Jost \cite{jost2006compact}, and take the two encoding schemes of Angle~\cite{schuld21,schuld2019quantum} and IQP ~\cite{Shepherd_2009,bremner2016average,havlivcek2019supervised}.
+To final answer the answer of whether to use one orthonormal basis over another is given by the task.
+To illustrate this, we sample from the Poincar\'e half-plane model---see Jost \cite{jost2006compact}---and take the two encoding schemes of Angle~\cite{schuld21,schuld2019quantum} and IQP ~\cite{Shepherd_2009,bremner2016average,havlivcek2019supervised}.
 The Poincar\'e half-plane model is a hyperbolic space and has been shown to have uniform curvature.
-Particularly, for the two dimension case the Gaussian curvature is $\kappa = -1$, see Jost \cite{jost2006compact}, and Renteln \cite{renteln2014manifolds} for Gaussian curvature.
-This space is denoted as $M$, for consistency of notation.
-However, given the size of the space, the real values for the pair $(x,y)$ are taken with $x\in [-1,1]$ and $y \in [.1,1.1]$, where both intervals are discretized at increments of $.1$.
+Particularly, for the two dimension case the Gaussian curvature is $\kappa = -1$; see Jost \cite{jost2008riemannian}, and Renteln \cite{renteln2014manifolds} for Gaussian curvature.
+For consistency of notation, the Poincar\'e half-plane model is denoted as $M$.
+However, given the size of the manifold, we restrict the real values for the pair $(x,y)$, where $x\in [-1,1]$ and $y \in [.1,1.1]$, and for computation, both intervals are discretized at increments of $.1$.